Ayushaggarwal05/React-Learning/README.md

         ~you can make a gitignore file to keep them for not uploading in git hub as they can be form anytime.
-        ~npm parcel indec.html (this will run your server at localHost 1234) ~npm parcel build index.html (will ready your file for production)
+        ~npm parcel indec.html (this will run your server at localHost 1234) ~npm parcel build index.html (will ready your file for production) ~import react and react dom to js file

 -> Improvements in package.json:

         ~update dependencies.
         ~update browserslist.
-        ~update script and write start:npm parcel index.html to short to run for terminal as then we have to write only (npm sun start or npm start)
+  *     ~update script and write start:npm parcel index.html to short to run for terminal as then we have to write only (npm sun start or npm start)
-        ~update script and write start:npm build parcel index.html to short to run for terminal as then we have to write only (npm sun build)
+  *     ~update script and write start:npm build parcel index.html to short to run for terminal as then we have to write only (npm sun build)

+-> write tag in jsx in camel case form.
+-> React Functional components is a function in a javascript which return jsx code and name of the function should start with capital letter as so js can identify it as react functional components.